 Year 5: $470,000 ($450,000 + $20,000)

-In the levered scenario, the addition of debt boosts the IRR to 25.18%, which demonstrates why debt can be so beneficial in a real estate transaction – it can drive higher returns.
+In this scenario, the addition of debt boosts the levered IRR to 25.18%, which demonstrates why debt financing can be so beneficial in a real estate transaction, as it can drive higher returns.

 What About The Time Value of Money?

-To truly understand how IRR works, and can be manipulated, it is important to understand a financial concept known as the “time value of money”.
+To truly understand the financial model of how levered IRR works, it is important to understand a financial concept known as the “time value of money”.

 The time value of money states that a dollar earned today is worth more than a dollar earned in the future due to its ability to be reinvested and earn interest.
 For this reason, cash flows that are earned earlier in the holding period can drive higher returns than those earned later in the holding period.
-To prove this point, use the levered scenario above and switch year 2 and year 5.
+To prove this point, use the levered cash flow scenario above and switch year 2 and year 5.
 In this case, there is a much higher IRR at 141%.
-Same cash flows, different order.
+The same investment cash flows in a different order.
 The reason is because the IRR calculation assumes that the year 2 cash flow is reinvested and earns interest in years 3, 4, and 5.

 When to Use Levered IRR vs When to Use Unlevered IRR